 Our non-U.S. business is subject to regulatory oversight in all the countries in which we operate regulated businesses, such as exchanges, clearinghouses or central securities depositories.
 In these countries, we have received authorization from the relevant authorities to conduct our regulated business activities.
-The authorities may revoke this authorization if we do not suitably carry out our regulated business activities.
+The authorities may issue regulatory fines or may ultimately revoke our authorizations if we do not suitably carry out our regulated business activities.
 The authorities are also entitled to request that we adopt measures in order to ensure that we continue to fulfill the authorities' requirements.
+Additionally, we are subject to the obligations under Regulation (EU) 2016/1011, compliance with which could be costly or cause a change in our business practices.